BECOME A MEMBER VOLUNTEER DONATE

 Sponsorships and Awards

-The Historical Society of Ottawa offers a range of awards on an annual basis that are available to local students ranging from elementary school to university.
-HSO is the official patron of the Ottawa Regional Heritage Fair which provides two awards, The Richard Scott Award and The Sacred Chaudière Falls Award, to up to four local students, ranging from Grades 4 to 10.
-In addition, HSO provides The Colonel By Award to one undergraduate student at each of our two local universities which have a History department: the University of Ottawa and Carleton University, as well as our Applied Museum Studies Award for one student at Algonquin College.
-The awardees of the ORHF awards are selected by a selection committee made up of judges from a wide variety of local organizations and our post-secondary awards are selected by their respective faculties.
+HSO is the official patron of the Ottawa Regional Heritage Fair which provides two awards, Women’s Canadian Historical Society of Ottawa Award and Indigenous Sacred Chaudière Falls Award, to up to four local students, ranging from Grades 4 to 10.
+The awardees of the ORHF awards are selected by a selection committee made up of judges from a wide variety of local organizations.

 Children categories